dennislee22/Flink-Operator-Factory/README.md

 (1 row)
 ```

+# Build JAR containing connectors and dependencies

-7. Now that your Flink cluster is ready to run the application.
+1. Now that your Flink cluster is ready to run the application.
 Next step is build the Flink docker image with the necessary Flink dependencies to run the application.
 Ensure that `git` and `maven` tools are already deployed in your client system before proceeding with the following steps.
 ```
 # git clone https://github.com/dennislee22/Flink-SSB-Operator
 # cd flink-build